colinrobinsonuib/openrefine-workshop/demonstration.md

 Typically, after fetching data, you’ll need to parse it.

-For example, you can transform the data in the retrieved cells with a regular expression to gather only the title of each object
+For example, you can transform the data in the retrieved cells with a regular expression to gather only the title of each object.

 1. `Web Data` > Edit column > Add column based on this column
 2. New Column Name = Web Page Title